raphael-group/magi-images/README.md

 # Background
 The image runs nginx as a reverse proxy to port 8000 within the container.
 MAGI listens on port 8000.
 The MAGI container requires links to two other docker containers for full functionality, mongo and a statistics server.
-The statistics server can be found at github.com/johndashen/magi-images/statistics.
+The statistics server can be found at (github.com/johndashen/magi-images/statistics).

 # Usage

 For use with linked containers:
 ```
 docker run -d --name mongo mongo
-docker run -d --name enricher magi-stats
+docker run -d --name enricher magi:stats-server
 docker run --link mongo:mongo --link enricher:statserver -p --env-file=local.env 80:80 magi
 ```